Michelle Strinden

-Michelle Strinden (born Michelle Strecker on 1968/1969) is an American politician who has served as the 40th lieutenant governor of North Dakota since 2024, having been elected in 2024, on a ticket with U.S. Representative Kelly Armstrong, the candidate for governor.
+Michelle Strinden (née Strecker; born 1968/69) is an American politician who has served as the 40th lieutenant governor of North Dakota since 2024, having been elected in 2024, on a ticket with U.S. Representative Kelly Armstrong, the candidate for governor.
 She served as a member of the North Dakota House of Representatives from the 41st district.
 Elected in November 2018, she assumed office on December 1, 2018 serving until 2024.

 Early life and education

 Strinden was born in Grand Forks, North Dakota to George and Betty Lou (Hafner) Strecker.
 She graduated from Bismarck Century High School in 1987.
 She earned a Bachelor of Science degree in secondary education from the University of North Dakota in 1991 and a Master of Science in counseling from Minnesota State University Moorhead in 1995.
 During her studies at the University of North Dakota, she worked on her future father-in-law Earl Strinden's campaign for the U.S. Senate election in 1988.